La chercheuse d’esprit, a Pantomime Ballet

 SCENE 16 (No. 26)

 Elle appelle Alain qui reprend de nouveau la main de Nicette et qui la lui baise tendrement.
 Leur bonheur éclate dans leurs yeux; ils sentent l’esprit qui se communique; Alain tombe aux genoux de sa chère Nicette et la serre tendrement dans ses bras et fait éclater ses transports. (‘She calls Alain back, who takes Nicette’s hand again and kisses it lovingly.
-Their eyes beam with happiness; they feel a bond.
-Alain falls to the knees of his beloved Nicette and lovingly enfolds her in his arms, bursting with joy.’)
+Their eyes beam with happiness; they feel the stirring of their wits.
+Alain falls to his knees before his dear Nicette and lovingly enfolds her in his arms, bursting with joy.’)

 (MIDI full orchestra version, annotation in the second repetiteur score: “Alain et Nicette”)